ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/user-authentication/sso/github.md

 1. From the ToolJet dashboard, go to **Settings** (⚙️) from the bottom of the left sidebar and select the **Workspace Settings**.

 2. In the **Workspace Settings**, select **Workspace login** from the sidebar.
 On the right, you'll see toggles to enable SSO via different clients.
 All the client toggles are disabled by default.
 After turning it on, a modal will appear with input fields for parameters such as Host name, Client ID, and Client secret.
-At the top left of the modal, there is a toggle to enable GitHub SSO.
+At the top left of the modal, there is a toggle to enable this modal.
 Turn it on, and then, without entering any parameters, click on the **Save changes** button.
 This will generate a `Redirect URL` that you will need to utilize in the GitHub Developer settings.

    <img className="screenshot-full" src="/img/sso/git/generate-redirect-url.gif" alt="GitHub SSO" />